roshanlam/SpotMusicGen/README.md

 * Tests
 * Add Error Handling
 * Add a feature for Soundcloud
+* Add a Voice Assitant that will play/stop/repeat music for you while you are coding

 # Trouble Shooting
 Spotify Oauth token expires very quickly, If you come across a `KeyError` this could be caused by an expired token.
 So just refer back to step 3 in local setup, and generate a new token!